Mimickal/Sentinel/README.md

 src="https://www.gnu.org/graphics/agplv3-155x51.png">
 </a>

-Sentinel is a Discord bot that shares bans between servers.
+Sentinel is a Discord bot that shares bans and unbans between servers.

-When a user is banned in another server, Sentinel will post an alert like this to your configured alert channel:
+When a user is banned (or unbanned) in another server, Sentinel will post an alert like this to your configured alert channel:

 ![](docs/example.png)